sago35/tinygo-autocmpl/README.md

 # tinygo-autocmpl

-`tinygo-autocmpl` adds bash completion to tinygo
+`tinygo-autocmpl` adds bash/zsh completion to tinygo

 `tinygo-autocmpl` only support bash and zsh at the moment, but other shells like fish should be able to do the same.
 Your contributions are welcome.